ideadevice/zwsgi/README.md

 ## Sample Use Case

 zwsgi can be used to realize advanced ZeroMQ patterns like [Majordomo Protocol] (http://rfc.zeromq.org/spec:7 "MDP"), where workers are zwsgi applications that connect to a broker.
-It provides building blocks to design application architectures based on microservices.
+It can be used as a building block to design application architectures based on microservices.

 ## Examples